 With its rooftop sun terrace and outdoor pool, the Prime Hotel Miami is one of the top hotel choices along beautiful Ocean Drive.
 End the evening by sipping a cocktail on your private balcony to lovely views of the SoFi neighborhood.

 Dating back to the 1940s, the legendary Betsy Hotel is a top-rated Ocean Drive hotel for luxury travelers.
 The hotel’s sophisticated modern rooms give way to a slate of luxurious amenities, including direct beach access, a rooftop pool, a library, and several on-site restaurants.
+Enjoy relaxation along the coastline and soak up the natural beauty in this little slice of paradise.

 Craving the ultimate in Miami Beach luxury?
 Book yourself a night at The Villa Casa Casuarina.
 This boutique hotel occupies the former Versace Mansion, showing off the opulent Mediterranean Revival architectural style in its full glory.
 Escape from the buzz of Ocean Drive at this 19,000-square-foot villa, where just ten luxurious rooms await guests prepared to pay a premium to luxuriate in Miami’s history.